Link to Brentford High Street Project

 • James Bates (20 June 1868): born Back Lane Old Brentford; on his birth certificate his father Thomas is described as a fish hawker; James became a master butcher and had more than one shop, including one in Askew Road, Hammersmith; Elizabeth Thormod is descended from James

-• Ada Bates (1870): thought to have married a GOMM, but no record found [rechecked 2017, still no records found on FreeBMD]
+• Ada Caroline Bates (1871): thought to have married a GOMM, but no record found [rechecked 2024, marriage in 1907 to Edward George WOODS, Brentford]

 • Kate Bates (1872)